Troubleshooting iOS Monitoring

 Check-in requests don't send push notifications

-If you or your children are not receiving a particular push notification, then there are a few potential culprits.
+If you or your children are not receiving a particular push notification, then there are a few potential reasons why.

 Learn more: